“When troubles come your way, consider it an opportunity for great joy.” James 1:2 NLT

 We often cannot control what happens to us, but we can control our response or our reactions.
 And our responses directly influence the outcome.

-When I was struggling, I remembered hearing myself respond to someone’s question, “I didn’t have a choice.”
+When I was struggling with depression, I remembered hearing myself respond to someone’s question, “I didn’t have a choice.”
 As the words effortlessly flowed across my lips, not a millisecond later my body reflexively shuddered.
-It was if my mind, my mouth, and my heart knew that there had been a seismic disconnect in that exchange.
+It was as if my mind, my mouth, and my heart knew that there had been a seismic disconnect in that exchange.

 There came a point when I had to face myself in the mirror and decide how I was going to respond.